celer-pkg/celer/docs/en-US/cmd_create.md

 >The generated file is located in the **conf/projects** directory.
 >Then you need to open the generated file and configure it with your target project.

-For the details, you can read the [introduction of the project](./introduce_project.md).
+For the details, you can read the [advancement of the project](./advance_project.md).

 ### 3. Create a new port